-The dental education program is accredited by the Commission on Dental Accreditation and has been granted the status of approval without reporting requirements.
+The dental education program is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.